-The HR Bartender blog focuses on topics that relate to the workplace, not just human resources.
-Some of our most popular subjects deal with leadership, management, customer service and office politics.
-I frequently answer reader questions about professional and career development.
-The blog is updated 3-4 times a week.
+HR Bartender focuses on topics that relate to the workplace, not just human resources.
+Some of our most popular subjects deal with career advice, leadership, management, and office politics.
+I frequently answer reader questions about everything from how to follow-up after a job interview to preparing for job assignments in another country.
+The site is updated 3-4 times a week.

-Since starting HR Bartender, I’m proud to say the blog has been recognized as one of the Top 10 Business and HR Blogs to Read by the Society for Human Resource Management (SHRM), Top 50 Business Blogs by Business Pundit and SparkHire’s Top 25 Must-Read Blogs for Employers.
+Since starting HR Bartender, I’m proud to say the blog is consistently recognized for its practical content and it’s been named one of the Top 10 Business and HR Blogs to Read by the Society for Human Resource Management (SHRM).

 When I’m not tending bar, my “day job” is president of ITM Group, Inc. We’re a training company focused on developing programs to retain and engage talent in the workplace.
 My off-hours are spent searching for the best cheeseburger on the planet, fabulous wines that cost less than $10/bottle and unusual iPad apps.
 You can check out my full bio here [pdf].